Hierfür ist eine Anmeldung erforderlich. Bitte registrieren Sie sich bei uns oder melden Sie sich mit Ihren Zugangsdaten an.

 This section has been translated automatically.

-Tinea capitis is an infectious fungal disease of the terminal hair, eyebrows and eyelashes caused by pathogens of the genera Trichophyton and Mikrosporum.
+The term tinea capitis covers infectious fungal diseases of the terminal hair on the head, eyebrows and eyelashes, caused mainly by pathogens of the genera Trichophyton and Microsporum.

 Pathogen